 Drugstore Anti-Aging Treatments: Vitamin C (Morning)

 Silicones are also occlusives in that they form a protective barrier on the skin.
-Apply this product as one of the last steps in your skincare routine, since it may block the absorption of other products.
+Apply this L’Oreal vitamin C serum in the treatment step of your skincare routine.
 I apply this right before my moisturizer.

 Drugstore Anti-Aging Treatments: Retinol (Evening)

 Retinol.
 The ultimate anti-ager.
 Many consider retinol the gold standard in anti-aging skincare.
-It is often recommended to start using retinol in your skincare routine as early as your 20’s.
-Retinoids not only exfoliate dead skin cells, but they also go to work on pigmentation, support collagen production and increase cell turnover, revealing smoother more radiant skin.
+It is often recommended to start using retinol in your skincare routine as early as your 20s.

-The good news is that there are new forms of retinol that have come to market that really do work for sensitive skin and these forms are a great introduction to this ultimate anti-ager.
+The good news is that new forms of retinol have come to market really do work for sensitive skin, and these forms are a great introduction to this ultimate anti-ager.

 Here are the main retinoids:

 - Retinol palmitate is considered the least powerful retinoid.
-It must be converted into retinol, then retinaldehyde and finally retinoic acid before it can go to work.
+It must be converted into retinol, then retinaldehyde, and finally retinoic acid, the active form of vitamin A in our skin.

-- Retinaldehyde gets converted into retinoic acid and is great for those who aren’t quite ready for prescription retinoids.
+- Retinaldehyde is one of the most potent over-the-counter retinoids.
+It converts directly into retinoic acid and is great for those who aren’t quite ready for prescription retinoids.

 - Finally, the heavy hitters.
 Prescription retinoids include Adapalene, Tazarotene, Tretinoin, and the newer Trifarotene.
 Stronger prescription retinoids like these can produce results in as little as 4-6 weeks.
 Over-the-counter retinoids may take 3 months or more to see a change in your skin.